colinbrineman/pewlett-hackard-analysis/README.md

 ![Titles Comparison](resources/titles_comparison.png)

-The percentages of retiring and mentorship-eligible employees by title category were as follows:
+The percentages of retiring & mentorship-eligible employees by title category were as follows:

 |Title Category|Retiring Employees|Eligible Mentors|
 |---|---|---|